You will learn

 - Copy the following Active on Site code snippet, also known as Klaviyo.js:

-- Navigate to Account > Settings > API Keys and note your Public API Key.
+- In Klaviyo, click your account name in the lower left corner and navigate to Settings > API Keys, then note your Public API Key.

 - Save and publish your site template.